Thimo265/alx-system_engineering-devops/README.md

-this program is for shell basics
+this program is for shell basics and more